petermacp/mlw.public.health.group/README.md

 If you are presenting a **poster**:

-  - Use the Public Health Group Poster template (add a link here for this).
+  - Use the Public Health Group Poster template (Peter to add a link here for this).
   - Prepare a 1-2 minute summary of your poster.
 You should be able to give this fluently to people who ask you about your research (practice with your supervisors/Peter if necessary)